First, a few disclaimers.

-However, we’ve been powering BrentOzar.com with WordPress for just shy of a decade, and it’s grown into one heck of a consulting and training business.
-We’re running over $1mm/year through it, so I should probably talk about the setup I’m using these days.
+However, I’ve been powering BrentOzar.com with WordPress for over a decade, and it’s grown into one heck of a consulting and training business.
+I’m running over $1mm/year through it, so I should probably talk about the setup I’m using these days.

 None of these links are affiliate links – I’m just sharing what I know.
 Everything in here, I’m using in production today.

 WooCommerce is a free plugin that enables the core of e-commerce processing: products, customers, orders.
 Automattic (the company behind WordPress) bought WooCommerce a while back, so you can feel pretty confident that it’s got a future.
 If you’re going to run a store on WordPress, WooCommerce is a no-brainer.

 Woo is free because they make a ton of money on plugins/extensions that add functionality you’re going to want.